 Spring onions?
 Give this a wash and a nice cut.
 Set aside.

 Nylon?
 Open them and set them aside.
-It’s advised you double the nylon so as to avoid the Moi Moi from bursting open.
-This makes your pot messy and extra time for cleaning.
+It’s advised that you double the nylon so as to avoid the Moi Moi from bursting open.
+This makes your pot messy and requires extra time for cleaning.
 Simply open a nylon and insert it into another nylon.
 This way, you’re doubling the nylon.

 Tin?
 Grease the tin with oil and set it aside.

 Aluminum foil?
 Grease the foil with butter or oil and set it close to you.
 Preheat the oven because you’ll be baking if you choose this method.
 Now, let’s take the next step.